jorge-ivan-jimenez-reyes/fmproject/README.md

 The optimized files will be in the `build` folder.

+Using Docker
+Building the Docker Image
+Make sure Docker is running on your system.
+Build the Docker image by running the following command in the root of the project directory: bash
+Copiar código
+docker build -t nombre-del-contenedor .
+Running the Docker Container
+Once the image is built, you can run it using the following command:

+bash
+Copiar código
+docker run -p 3000:80 nombre-del-contenedor
+Open your browser and navigate to http://localhost:3000 to access the application.

-## Usage
+Usage

-1. Register or log in to access the application.
+Register or log in to access the application.
-2. Use the search bar to find specific orders.
+Use the search bar to find specific orders.
-3. Use the "Filter" button to filter orders by various fields.
+Use the "Filter" button to filter orders by various fields.
-4. Use the "View" button to change the table view by order status.
+Use the "View" button to change the table view by order status.

-## Project Structure
+Project Structure
 - `src/`: Main source code directory.
   - `components/`: Reusable components.
     - `Header.jsx`: Header component with search bar, filter, and view buttons.